 When you inquire about qualifying for a home loan, you’ll likely hear the term “conditionally approved” but might not be sure what that means or how it differs from an initial mortgage approval to buy or refinance a home.
-We’re here to explain so you can be in the know!

 - Employment and income verification

 If the underwriter – the person who determines whether you meet the guidelines for a particular loan – thinks most of your information looks good but needs further documentation or clarification before you’re fully approved, they’ll issue a conditional approval.

 If you’re shopping for a new home, it’s a good idea to get an estimate of what you can afford before hitting the pavement.
 Lenders traditionally give you what’s known as a preapproval, which can give you an idea of the rates and terms you may qualify for.

 Provided the lender asks the right questions and gets the appropriate documentation upfront, a preapproval can give you all the confidence you need when you’re putting an offer on a home.

 However, not all preapprovals are the same.
 The requirements for a preapproval can vary depending on the lender you speak with.
 They may even offer a couple of different types of preapprovals with varying expiration dates.

 To help clear this up, we’ve broken the mortgage approval process down into different stages.

 A prequalified approval is the easiest form of mortgage approval to get.
 In order to get a prequalified approval, your credit report is pulled to get a look at your median FICO® Score and the existing monthly debt that shows up in your credit report.
 The lender will also ask you for a verbal statement regarding your income and assets.